pelikhan/action-genai-issue-labeller/README.md

 - `max_labels`: Maximum number of labels to assign to the issue.
 - `debug`: Enable debug logging.

+Note that `duplicate` and `wontfix` labels are always excluded from the suggestions, as they are not useful for categorization.

 ## Usage

 Add the following to your step in your workflow file: